emily-mensch/emily.mensch/content/project/Guppy Project/index.md

 ---
-title: Chemical identification of the sea lamprey alarm cue
+title: Effect of divergent immigrants on mating behavior and reproductive success of Trinidadian guppies
 summary: Click here for more information!
 tags:
   - Past Research